 In this case, you should move the ficus tree to a location where it will get more light.

 Pests – Ficus trees are susceptible to a few pests and these pests can cause a ficus tree to drop leaves.
 Often, a sure sign of a pest problem will be that the leaves on the ficus tree will be sticky or have liquid dripping off them as well as falling off.
-If this is the problem, you will need to treat the plant with insecticide.
+If this is the problem, you will need to treat the plant with insecticide like neem oil.

 Fungus – Ficus trees are also occasionally affected by fungus, which can make the tree drop its leaves.
 Often, a ficus tree with a fungus will have yellow or brown spots on the leaves.

-To correct treat this reason for ficus tree leaves falling off, use fungicide on the tree.
+To correct treat this reason for ficus tree leaves falling off, use fungicide (like neem oil) on the tree.